 You can watch the play action in the photo above of Florida State vs. Georgia Tech is here on YouTube.

-Go back and search for football photos before 2000, when most photographers were still shooting film.
-Then, the noise didn’t exist, but the grain was very noticeable in sports photos.
+Search for football photos before 2000, when most photographers were still filming.
+The noise didn’t exist then, but the grain was very noticeable in sports photos.

-As long as you emphasize sharp and in-focus photos, I suggest you will always be shooting the lowest ISO to make this happen.
+As long as you emphasize sharp and in-focus photos, I suggest you always shoot the lowest ISO to achieve this.

-Other photographers shoot faster shutter speed to avoid motion and bump the ISO.
+Other photographers shoot at a faster shutter speed to avoid motion and bump the ISO.

-Bottom line, I think all the veteran professional photographers I know shooting sports are always looking to shoot the lowest ISO.
+The bottom line is that all the veteran professional sports photographers I know are always looking to shoot the lowest ISO.

-Today with some of the post-processing possibilities, we are not as limited in our choices.
+Today, with some post-processing possibilities, we are not as limited in our choices.